 SABMiller’s senior leadership, led by chief executive Alan Clark, knew the acquisition would be traumatic for the business, particularly for the thousands of employees whose jobs were at risk.
 In addition, the nature of the offer meant SABMiller was no longer in control of its own destiny.
 This fact, combined with the profound nature of the expected change, left the business vulnerable to leadership and workforce disengagement.
 So the company’s executive committee set two priorities:

-Position SABMiller employees in the best possible way for their future, whether that lay inside the new organization (NewCo) or elsewhere
+- Position SABMiller employees in the best possible way for their future, whether that lay inside the new organization or elsewhere.

 For the target organization, a corporate takeover is invariably traumatic.
 The effect on managers and employees has even been given a name – Merger Syndrome.
-Among its symptoms are: raised stress levels; rumour mills; mistrust; a loss of motivation and commitment; and decreased productivity.
+Among its symptoms are raised stress levels, rumor mills, mistrust, a loss of motivation and commitment, and decreased productivity.

 At an individual level, performance management was also a challenge.
 A prime example was how to deal fairly with people who had been set performance goals relating to projects that had changed as a result of the transition.
 Instead the performance appraiser was given other measures by which to assess the individual, such as how they dealt with the change in their circumstances.

-The primary challenge for leaders was to sustain – even enhance – the behaviours that had helped to create such a successful business.
+The primary challenge for leaders was to sustain and even enhance the behaviors that had helped to create such a successful business.
 Within the People Plan, the pragmatic approach to leadership development manifested itself through a number of key deliverables.
-The first was a workshop entitled ‘Leading in Challenging Times’.
+The first was a workshop entitled ‘Leading in Challenging Times.’
 Its primary purpose was to allow leaders and their teams to be open about their feelings regarding the transaction, while giving managers a basis on which to maintain those conversations as the transaction progressed.
-These discussions proved powerful in maintaining, and even enhancing, the sense of trust between employees and managers.
+These discussions proved powerful in maintaining and enhancing the sense of trust between employees and managers.
 Having identified concerns and issues, they allowed space for leaders to address these where possible.
 Where it wasn’t possible, the act of simply acknowledging them enabled teams to maintain their focus.

-One of the identified causes of the Merger Syndrome is less topdown communication, leading in turn to an overactive rumour mill.
+One of the identified causes of the Merger Syndrome is less top-down communication, leading in turn to an overactive rumor mill.

 SABMiller’s guiding principle was for communications to remain line-leader-led, and to become even more people-centric.
 This included, for example, ensuring that leaders spoke more frequently with employees – praising them for going the extra mile; enabling leaders to support employees to share their feelings; and supporting leaders to answer employees’ questions as honestly as possible.